ontologyportal/sigmakee/README.txt

 Create the account database with

-java -Xmx5G -cp $SIGMA_SRC/build/classes:$SIGMA_SRC/build/lib/* com.articulate.delphi.PasswordService -c
+java -Xmx5G -cp $SIGMA_SRC/build/classes:$SIGMA_SRC/build/lib/* com.articulate.sigma.PasswordService -c

 Then create the administrator account and password

-java -Xmx5G -cp $SIGMA_SRC/build/classes:$SIGMA_SRC/build/lib/* com.articulate.delphi.PasswordService -a
+java -Xmx5G -cp $SIGMA_SRC/build/classes:$SIGMA_SRC/build/lib/* com.articulate.sigma.PasswordService -a

 You can use Sigma without being administrator, but you'll have limited use of its functionality.